Pompadour

 Year of closing: September 2014

-A little history: In the mid-1960s, the Limousin region wanted to open up to an original and intelligent form of tourism.
-For this occasion, SOMIVAL (Société de Mise en Valeur Auvergne Limousin) was created and was intended to enable the implementation of the development operations desired by the region.
-The horse was to be the common thread.
+A little background: In the mid-1960s, the Limousin region wanted to embrace a new and innovative form of tourism.
+To this end, SOMIVAL (Société de Mise en Valeur Auvergne Limousin – Auvergne-Limousin Development Company) was created to implement the region's desired development projects.
+The horse was to be the central theme.

-In 1967/68, a 60-hectare farm came up for sale in Beyssac.
-SOMIVAL acquired the land, but needed to find financing and a farmer who could promote and market it.
-You get the idea!
+In 1967/68, a 60-hectare farm in Beyssac came up for sale.
+SOMIVAL acquired the land, but needed to find financing and an operator to promote and market it.
+You get the picture!

-In terms of financing, it was found.
-This was set up with the help of the Rural Renewal Commission, the Ministry of Agriculture, and the CNCA (Crédit Agricole).
+As for funding, that had been secured.
+It was put in place with the help of the Rural Renewal Commission, the Ministry of Agriculture, and the CNCA (Crédit Agricole)

-There was the other part, not the least important.
-Remember the SOMIVAL mentioned a little earlier.
+There remained the other part, and it was no less important.
+Remember SOMIVAL, mentioned earlier.

-SOMIVAL is in contact with Club Méditerranée and SODETO (National Tourism Development Company), founded on March 3, 1967 under the leadership of Gilbert TRIGANO and which brought together various players from the world of finance.
+SOMIVAL got in touch with Club Med and SODETO (National Tourism Development Company), which was founded on March 3, 1967 under the impetus of Gilbert TRIGANO and which brought together various players in the world of finance.

-SODETO, along with the Financière de Suez company and the La Henin company, created a real estate company.
+SODETO, along with the Suez Financial Company and the La Henin Company, created a real estate company.

 I will return to SODETO (as well as SODACOTO) on another page, as they played a role in the Club's history during the late 60s and 70s.

-The first stone of the village was laid in 1970.
-SOMIVAL was the project manager, SODETO became the owner at the end of the work.
-It rented the establishment to Club Méditerranée.
-And voilà!!
+The village's foundation stone was laid in 1970.
+SOMIVAL was the general contractor, and SODETO became the owner upon completion of the works.
+They then leased the property to Club Med.
+And that's it!.

-The old farm buildings have been preserved and restored to house staff accommodation, a horse infirmary, a forge, and a pony club with a stable, riding school, and arena.
+The old farm buildings are being preserved and restored to accommodate staff accommodation, a horse infirmary, a forge, and a pony club with stables, riding arena and paddock.

-Other large-scale construction work, led by the architect Noëlle Janet, assisted by her decorator, Christian Demonchy (they are responsible for Ouarzazate, Les Boucaniers, but also Otranto, Playa Blanca) is being carried out on the site to enable the entire hotel section to be put in place and also to design the equipment necessary to accommodate 160 horses.
+Other large-scale construction work, led by the architect Noëlle Janet, assisted by her decorator, Christian Demonchy (they are responsible for Ouarzazate, Les Boucaniers, but also Otranto, Playa Blanca) is being carried out on the site to allow the entire hotel section to be put in place and also to design the necessary equipment to accommodate 160 horses.

-A little further out, a second high-quality equestrian center was built to allow riders with a high level of experience to practice horse riding.
+A little further out, a second high-quality equestrian center was built to allow advanced riders to practice their sport.

-Tennis courts were also built in this area.
+Tennis courts were also constructed in this area.

-Inaugurated by Jacques Chirac, the village opened on June 17, 1972 and operates year-round.
-It can accommodate up to 400 GMs.
+Inaugurated by Jacques Chirac, the village opened on June 17, 1972, and operates year-round.
+It can accommodate up to 400 GMs (Gentils Généraux - French military personnel)

-At the end of its history, the village covered 90 hectares.
-It had 19 clay tennis courts (a large part of the indoor courts had been created in 1983), an equestrian center, an Olympic riding school, a golf driving range, a 9-hole course, and a conference center.
+The village at the end of its history covered 90 hectares.
+It had 19 clay tennis courts (a large part of the indoor courts had been created in 1983), an equestrian center, an Olympic riding arena, a golf driving range, a 9-hole course and a congress center.

-For the GMs, Pompadour was a mecca for horse riding and tennis.
-Many training camps were held there.
-The village offered five-day weeks, weekend packages, and long stays.
-For many GOs, it was one of the schools of the show, like Vittel.
+For the GMs (Gentils Organisateurs - Club Med staff), Pompadour was a mecca for horseback riding and tennis.
+Numerous training courses were held there.
+The village offered 5-day weeks, weekend packages, and extended stays.
+For many GOs (Gentils Organisateurs - Club Med staff), it was a training ground for the performing arts, much like Vittel.

 In 1999, the renovation of the aging village was put on the agenda.
-(Pompadour had become a 2 Trident).
+(Pompadour had become a 2-Trident resort).

 The cost of the work amounted to 33 million francs, more than half of which was earmarked for accommodation.

-Unfortunately, the death knell tolled in 2014.
+Unfortunately, the bell tolled in 2014.
 Club Med left the Noailles estate.
-Costly renovations and upgrading were one of the reasons, as was the village's unprofitability, it is said.
+Excessively expensive renovation and upgrade work was one of the reasons, as well as the village's lack of profitability, it was said.

 Village Chiefs

-Bernadette CHARRIE opened the village in 1972.
-Village chiefs followed, becoming regulars at Pompadour.
-Among them, we should mention La Duchesse (Marcelle FAYT), Jean Pierre FRANQUIN, Gilbert HERON, Arlette GILLES, and Philippe CALVET, who led the village in its final years and then closed it.
+It was Bernadette CHARRIE who opened the village in 1972.
+She was followed by village chiefs who became regulars in Pompadour.
+Among them, we should particularly mention La Duchesse (Marcelle FAYT), Jean Pierre FRANQUIN, Gilbert HERON, Arlette GILLES, and Philippe CALVET, who oversaw the final years of the village before closing it.

 Today

-Bought by a Lebanese family from the Club, whose ambition was to create a horse city, "L'étoile de Pompadour".
-Opened in 2016, the establishment filed for bankruptcy in December 2019 and was placed in receivership.
+Purchased by a Lebanese family after the club's initial ambition was to create an equestrian center called "L'Étoile de Pompadour," the establishment, which opened in 2016, filed for bankruptcy in December 2019 and was placed under court-ordered administration.

-Today, the club's buildings are abandoned.
-Sadness, waste.
+Today, the club's buildings stand abandoned.
+A sad, wasteful sight.

 To go further